KateBu/bot-1.3/README.md

 - Structs module - Environment data type consists of Config, Logger, it also contains default number of repetitions and help message (the message that a user gets when sends /help command).
 - Functions module - contains some getters wrapped in ReaderT monad, and updateConfig and eSetOffset functions.
+- SetEnvironment module - contains functions to build enviroment based on information in .config file.
+- Internals module - a super module that exports functions, constructors etc.

+<p> The <b>Logger</b> folder contains the following modules: there are data structures in Structs module, functions for creating Logger and making LogMessage in Functions module.
+Messages module exports all the different LogMessages (from Messages folder here).
+Internals module exports functions, constructors etc.

+#### Exceptions
+<p> Exceptions folder contains the following modules: </p>

+- Structs module - contains BotException data type and instances
+- Functions module - contians throw exception functions and handlers
+- Internals - a super module that exports functions, constructors etc.